perchouli/codernitydb/docs/speed.rst

      - 1836.0719955

 CodernityDB slow downs on when there is a lot of records in database, but as you can see it performs pretty stable.
-And remember, Kyoto Cabinet is C++ database while CodernityDB is pure python.
+And remember, Kyoto Cabinet is C++ database while CodernityDB is pure Python.